- The Mapping Resource

 There are three main components to Service Preview:

 The Traffic Agent, which controls routing to the microservice.
 The Traffic Agent is deployed as a sidecar on the same pod as your microservice (behind the scenes, it's a special configuration of the basic Ambassador Edge Stack image).
-The Traffic Agent sidecar can be manually configured or automatically injected in any pod with a specific annotation.
+The Traffic Agent sidecar can be manually configured or automatically injected by the Ambassador Injector in any pod with a specific annotation.

 The Traffic Manager, which manages the different instances of the Traffic Agent, and is deployed in the cluster.